 - Geocaching, nature photography, fishing—each program offers unique activities that will entertain both adults and children.

 - How much does it cost?

-The one-night I Can Camp! program costs $50 and the two-night program costs $75.
+The one-night I Can Camp! program costs $60 and the two-night program costs $85.
 The fee includes use of camping equipment and all camping and activity instruction.
 If you arrive by vehicle, a daily vehicle pass will be provided as part of your program fee.
-You may buy an annual Minnesota State Parks permit for an additional $20.
+You may buy an annual Minnesota State Parks permit for an additional $35.

-How many people can I bring?
+- How many people can I bring?

-What age do my kids need to be?
+- What age do my kids need to be?

 Kids will have a great time; however, young children require much more care and attention in an outdoor setting.
 For this reason, we do not recommend infants or toddlers for this program.

 - What is different about the two-night program?

 Our two-night programs will take your camping experience to the next level.
 We provide all the same information as in the one-night programs, plus even more.
 Two-night programs offer more time for activities like hiking, swimming, and relaxing with the family.
 We also spend time learning some more advanced skills such as putting up a tarp and cooking over an open fire.

 - Can we bring our dog?

 Please do not bring pets.
 The attention your pets will need during the program will interfere with your experience.

-What should I bring?
+- What should I bring?

-How do I register?
+- How do I register?

-How long does the program last?
+- How long does each program last?

-The one-night program will last roughly 24 hours - it will start at 10:00 a.m. the first day and go until about 10:00 a.m. the following morning.
+The one-night program will last roughly 24 hours - it will start at 10 a.m. the first day and go until about 10 a.m. the following morning.
 Although the program ends in the morning, you are allowed to enjoy the park and campgrounds until 1 p.m.

 - Will we see any wildlife?

 You betcha!
 Birds, deer, squirrels, rabbits and many others make their home in the parks.
 There will be fun wildlife watching for the whole family.

 - Can we leave the park to eat dinner?

 Sure.
 We'll teach you all about how to prepare and cook delicious outdoor meals and we encourage you to use your new skills, but people are always free to leave if they feel the need.

 - What will we be eating?

 - Can I sign up for more than one program?

 Sure, if you'd like to.
 Our goal is for you to have the skills and confidence to try it on your own after you've attended a single program, but if you still want more, consider trying one of the two-night programs.

 - Will there be a lot of bugs?

 Some...bugs are an unavoidable part of the camping experience!
 What kind and how many will depend on park location, weather and time of year.
 We've put bug spray on your list of items to bring, and we strongly advise against using aromatic sprays or soaps when you are outdoors because strong smells can attract mosquitoes and bees.

 - Will I have to sleep on the ground?

 No, we will loan you good air mattresses and sleeping pads.
 You just need to bring your own bedding or sleeping bag.

 - What if it rains?

 Your program will be held as scheduled unless there are severe weather conditions such as tornado or hail warnings.
 Check the weather report before coming to get an idea of what the weather may be like.
 Bring a rain jacket and some extra warm clothes to be safe.

 - Can my child bring a friend?

-Yes!
+Absolutely!
 The tents have room for up to six.
 Remember that you will be responsible for all the children you bring.